 You probably know by now that hardwood is a tremendous option for flooring.
 Hardwood has a natural beauty that exudes warmth and character, and it even adds a certain personality to your room.
 At the same time, hardwood is extremely durable and long-lasting, and when finished, it is relatively easy to maintain and clean.
 There are two main hardwood types available: solid wood and engineered wood.
 Both types offer unique benefits, so it’s often difficult to choose the right one for your room and room design.
 Fortunately for you, we at Carpet One Billings have years and years of hardwood experience, so we’re here to help!

-Visit our Billings, VT showroom to learn even more about solid and engineered hardwood.
-We proudly serve customers within a 500 mile radius of our stores!
+Visit our Billings, MT showrooms to learn even more about solid and engineered hardwood.
 Our experts will help you make the perfect selection to accommodate the design you have in mind.
 We carry specialty brands such as National Hardwood, Hallmark Hardwood, Anderson, and Cascade.

 Invincible Hardwood is stylish and versatile in terms of design, and it has the Intensity Surface Shield for premium wear resistance.Learn More